5 Common Weaknesses of Modern-Day Business Cyber Security Plans

 A host of advanced and evolving cybersecurity threats have put organizations at risk.
 All it takes is a system vulnerability or a single weakness to compromise the integrity of an organization.
-Commonly, business owners and security experts are unaware of the vulnerabilities that exist in their IT infrastructure.
+Business owners and security experts are commonly unaware of the vulnerabilities in their IT infrastructure.

 If you want to protect your business from cyber threats, it’s essential to recognize the weaknesses in your security environment and take action as soon as possible.
-Many security experts and business owners are unaware when it comes to cybersecurity.
+Many security experts and small business owners are unaware of cybersecurity.
 However, you can’t protect your business from cybercriminals if you do not know the vulnerabilities in your IT infrastructure.

 1. Failure to cover cybersecurity basics